geom3trik/tuix/README.md

 # tuix
 Tuix is a cross-platform GUI toolkit written in Rust.

-## How to build

-Currently, tuix depends on femtovg for drawing which depends on Harfbuzz for text shaping.
-To build a project with tuix you will need the harfbuzz libraries on your system.

 ## How to use
 Since it's probably best to learn by example, here is the "hello world" of GUI applications: